Energy (psychological)

-Energy is a concept in some psychological theories or models of a postulated unconscious mental functioning on a level between biology and consciousness.
+Energy (psychological) refers to a concept used in various philosophical and psychological theories to describe a hypothesised force or dynamic underlying mental processes.
+The idea has roots in classical philosophy and was developed in the late nineteenth and early twentieth centuries within psychoanalysis, particularly by Sigmund Freud and Carl Jung, who used it to explain motivation, instinct, and the structure of the psyche.
+In later psychology and neuroscience, mental energy has sometimes been compared metaphorically to physical energy or associated with brain metabolism, though the concept has been criticized for lacking clear empirical or neurological correlates.
+Related notions also appear in contemporary approaches such as energy psychology, whose theoretical claims and reported empirical findings remain the subject of debate.

 Philosophical accounts

 The idea harks back to Aristotle's conception of actus et potentia.
 In the philosophical context, the term "energy" may have the literal meaning of "activity" or "operation".
 Henry More, in his 1642 Psychodia platonica; or a platonic song of the soul, defined an "energy of the soul" as including "every phantasm of the soul".
 In 1944 Julian Sorell Huxley characterised "mental energy" as "the driving forces of the psyche, emotional as well as intellectual [...]."